poizan42/codesnippet-20/readme.txt

 Code Snippet was created by Roman Roan and originally hosted at http://blog.enargi.com.
 It is powered by the GeSHi engine and is quite possibly the best syntax highlighting engine for Wordpress.
 A large number of languages are supported and it can be easily extended.
 Since his blog is no longer functioning, I'm attempting to keep his wonderful contribution available so I've given it a home at http://blog.hackerforhire.org/code-snippet/.
 If you find any bugs with it, let me know and I will do my best to resovle them.

 == Changelog ==
+= 2.1.6 =
+* Updating readme.
+Validated testing with 2.9.2
 = 2.1.5 =
 * Updating tag in plugin causing incorrect version to display = 2.1.4 =